debe7408/nexstay-web3/frontend/README.md

-# Trip.io React.js
+# NEXSTAY React.js

-This repository holds the frontend part of the Trip.io system.
+This repository holds the frontend part of the NEXSTAY system.
 The project is written in Typescript and React.js.

 ## Authors